Nickname(s): The Last Frontier

 Serum Run of 1925.
-In the winter of 1924 the only medical doctor in Nome, AK, was out of diphtheria antitoxin.
+In the winter of 1924, the only medical doctor in Nome, AK, was out of diphtheria antitoxin.
 It started with a few children getting sore throats.
-When they began to die, the doctor knew it was the highly contagious diphtheria.
+The doctor knew it was highly contagious diphtheria when they began to die.
 A telegram went out broadcasting the epidemic.
-Air and sea routes were unavailable leaving dog sleds as the only transportation option.
-But, that was projected to take 30 days.
+Air and sea routes were unavailable, leaving dog sleds as the only transportation option.
+But that was projected to take 30 days.

-Unable to wait that long for life-saving supplies, volunteers set up a Pony Express type relay to transport the anti-toxin to Nome.
+Volunteers who were unable to wait that long for life-saving supplies set up a Pony Express-type relay to transport the anti-toxin to Nome.
 The trek took place at minus 40 degrees, in whiteout conditions.
 The first musher had parts of his face frost-bitten.
 The second needed hot water poured over his hands to free him from the handlebars.
 And the remaining mushers had similar hardships.
-But, the 20 volunteer mushers reached Nome in only 6 days without breaking a single glass vial containing the anti-toxin.
+But, the 20 volunteer mushers reached Nome in only six days without breaking a single glass vial containing the anti-toxin.

 Natural Resources.
 Alaska leads the nation in energy reserves, and not just oil.
 Alaska has 5 trillion (with a “T”) tons of coal reserves, which translates into 24 trillion barrels of oil.
 This is more than all of the other states combined.
 Alaska also has a 28 billion barrel oil reserve in the North Slope, plus another 6 to 16 billion barrels in ANWR.
-These energy reserves have an equivalent value of more than $100 trillion dollars.
-The United States has the majority of the fossil fuel reserves in the world thanks in a large part to Alaska.
+These energy reserves have an equivalent value of more than 100 trillion dollars.
+The United States has most of the fossil fuel reserves in the world, largely thanks to Alaska.

 ALCAN Highway.
-Within months after the attack on Pearl Harbor, the US and Canada began constructing a 1500-mile road, through snow-covered mountains.
+Within months after the attack on Pearl Harbor, the US and Canada began constructing a 1500-mile road through snow-covered mountains.
 Four construction sites worked simultaneously.
-When a newbie arrived and asked where he should bed down, the common reply was, “Son, see that snow drift over there?”
+When a newbie arrived and asked where he should bed down, the standard reply was, “Son, see that snow drift over there?”
 The Army sent 3300 black soldiers to one site.
-Thanks to the efforts of all the workers, the highway was completed in just 8 months.
-This illustrates that permits shouldn’t inhibit construction, but improve it.
+Thanks to the workers’ efforts, the highway was completed in just eight months.
+This illustrates that permits shouldn’t inhibit construction but improve it.

 Curt Schilling was born in Anchorage.
 A baseball glove adorned his crib when he arrived home from the hospital.
 He took the Philadelphia Phillies to the World Series.
 He helped the Arizona Diamondbacks win a world series in 2001 and was voted Co-MVP.
-The Red Sox were able to win their first World Series in 86 years thanks to Curt’s pitching.
+The Red Sox won their first World Series in 86 years, thanks to Curt’s pitching.
 He is the only pitcher to win the World Series for three different teams.
 So, why is he not in the Hall of Fame?
-Well, it turns out that he had a bit of a cantankerous relationship with the media.
+Well, it turns out he had a cantankerous relationship with the media.
 They hated his views on climate change and his disagreement with kneeling during the national anthem.
-Since getting into the Hall of Fame requires a vote by sports writers, he was never able to make the cut due to his lack of media popularity.
+Since getting into the Hall of Fame requires a vote by sports writers, he was never able to cut due to his lack of media popularity.